fabioarciniegas/Elo-rating-calculator-for-droid/README.md

-TODO: custom elo functionality
+TODO: custom elo functionality for main screen
-TODO: Change titles tournament mode
 TODO: settings icon
-TODO: help icon
+TODO: help icon/settings in one drop
 TODO: help icon on settings as well
-TODO: better help?
+TODO: better help (For k value)

 TODO: option to treat tournament as sequence of singles

-TODO: provide non-downloadable icon
+TODO: provide non-downloadable icons
-TODO: change labels on fide/uscf